All Products

 Issue

-The status of the backup task is Failed and the "velero backup process timeout" error is returned.
+The status of the backup job is Failed and the "velero backup process timeout" error is returned.

 Cause

 • Cause 1: The subtask of the application backup times out.
-The duration of a subtask varies based on the amount of cluster resources and the response latency of the API server.
+The duration of a subtask varies depending on the number of cluster resources and the response latency of the API server.
 In migrate-controller 1.7.7 and later, the default timeout period of subtasks is 60 minutes.

-• Cause 2: The storage class of the bucket used by the backup vault is Archive Storage, Cold Archive, or Deep Cold Archive.
-To ensure data consistency during the backup process, files that record metadata must be updated by the backup center component on the OSS server.
-The backup center component cannot update files that are not restored.
+• Cause 2: The storage class of the bucket used by the backup vault is Archive, Cold Archive, or Deep Cold Archive.
+To ensure data consistency during the backup process, the backup center component must update metadata files on the OSS server.
+The backup center component cannot update files that have not been restored from Archive Storage.

 Solution